whatisnuclear/website/fuel-cycle.md

 title: What is a nuclear fuel cycle?
 category: physics
 description: What is a nuclear fuel cycle?
 This page describes the concept and its various forms.
-author: Nick Touran
+author: nick
+byline: true
+date: 2009-06-15
+byline_extra: Back-end help from Maru Morell-Gonzalez
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">

-# What is a nuclear fuel cycle?
-##### By Nick Touran, June 2009.
-Back-end help from Maru Morell-Gonzalez
 A nuclear fuel cycle is the path that we put heavy atoms through in order to extract energy from them, starting at the day we find them and ending when their wastes have decayed to stability and are no longer dangerous.
 Fuel cycles can take on a wide variety of configurations, and different